notqmail/notqmail/THOUGHTS.md

 how do you know the recipient is telling you the truth about the contents of the message?
-With QUEUE_EXTRA it'd be possible to record a one-way hash of each outgoing message, but a user who wants to send ``bad'' mail can avoid qmail entirely.
+With QUEUE_EXTRA it'd be possible to record a one-way hash of each outgoing message, but a user who wants to send "bad" mail can avoid qmail entirely.

 I originally decided on security grounds not to put qmail advertisements into SMTP responses: advertisements often act as version identifiers.